coldshrine/study-notes/books/designing-data-intensive-applications.md

 Thus, you need a translation between the two representations.
 In-memory representation to byte sequence is called **encoding** (serialisation or marshalling), and the reverse is called **decoding** (parsing, deserialisation or unmarshalling).

 Programming languages come with built-in support for encoding in-memory objects into byte sequences, but it is usually a bad idea to use them.
 Precisely because of a few problems.

+Often tied to a particular programming language.
+The decoding process needs to be able to instantiate arbitrary classes, and this is frequently a security hole.

+- **Versioning**
+- **Efficiency**

+Standardised encodings can be written and read by many programming languages.

+**JSON, XML, and CSV** are human-readable and popular, especially as data interchange formats, but they have some subtle problems:

+- Ambiguity around the encoding of numbers and dealing with large numbers.
+- Support for Unicode character strings, but no support for binary strings.
+People get around this by encoding binary data as Base64, which increases the data size by 33%.
+- There is optional schema support for both XML and JSON.
+- CSV does not have any schema.